To get your GED diploma, you need to pass 4 GED subject tests. These subjects include Social Studies, Science, Language Arts, and Math.

 With these grading criteria, even students for whom English is a second language can still score 4 or 5 out of 6 for an otherwise well-written essay.
 Don’t worry about editing your essay to polish it up.
 Essays are graded as if they are the first draft.

 However, it is important that you complete the essay.
 Start by creating an outline, and don’t spend too much time on any one part.
 Also, keep in mind that short essays tend to receive lower scores, so if your typing speed is slow, practice with typing programs.
-For some great GED Language Arts test-taking tips, <- check out this page.
+Check out also these great GED Language Arts test-taking tips.

 Mathematical Reasoning